Self-Mark-King/Boostrap1/README.md

 # Boostrap1
-This is a the repo for the intro to bootstrap lesson
+This is the repo for the intro to bootstrap lesson.